NCCG is a small

 been Sharon

-Harvey doing this.
+H. doing this.
 In these two instances, the cultist

-primary means of communication, with occasional telephone contact.
+primary means of communication, with occasional telephone

 of some sort of rescue or counseling.
-At first she would pretend that
+At first she would pretend

-and the cultist would pretend that the victims' attempts at counseling
+would pretend that the victims' attempts at counseling

-her were now failing.
+her were failing.
 The intent was to induce stress in the victims

 and,

-vulnerable, she would inject the cult's ideas and
+inject the cult's ideas and

 precepts into the conversation to try to gain undue influence.

-on the cultist posing as a female "satanist" who was involved with a
+on the cultist posing as a female "satanist" who was involved

 "satanic coven".
-The cultist would either pretend to be an aggressive
+The cultist would either pretend to be an

-"satanist" or a satanist who desires to leave the coven, but needs
+"satanist" or a satanist who desires to leave the coven, but

 READING MATERIAL WITH HYPNOTIC EFFECTS

-Christopher C. Warren has written a large amount of material related to
+Christopher C. Warren has written a large amount of material

 these writings was reviewed by a cult